GenAI Platform Strategy

 Bleeding-edge featuresOpenAI DirectNew capabilities available weeks earlierAudio APIs, advanced reasoning, new agent features

 Azure OpenAI is typically provisioned as an Azure service under your existing Microsoft Enterprise Agreement or Microsoft Customer Agreement.
-The legal framework is the Azure services terms (which incorporate Microsoft's Product Terms, DPA, and SLA), with Azure OpenAI–specific provisions covering responsible AI usage policies, content filtering requirements, and the abuse monitoring retention period.
-For most enterprises with an existing Microsoft EA, adding Azure OpenAI is an amendment or consumption expansion rather than a new agreement — significantly reducing procurement cycle time.
-Negotiate Azure OpenAI–specific terms within your EA renewal or amendment: committed spend levels, discount rates, PTU pricing, and any industry-specific addenda (HIPAA BAA, etc.).
+The legal framework is the Azure services terms, with Azure OpenAI-specific provisions covering responsible AI usage policies, content filtering requirements, and the abuse monitoring retention period.
+For most enterprises with an existing EA, adding Azure OpenAI is an amendment or consumption expansion rather than a new agreement — significantly reducing procurement cycle time.

 OpenAI enterprise agreements typically consist of a Master Service Agreement (MSA), an Order Form specifying products, pricing, and committed spend, and a Data Processing Agreement (DPA).
-Unlike Azure, this is a standalone vendor relationship requiring full vendor onboarding, security review, and legal negotiation.
-Key clauses to negotiate include the training data opt-out scope, committed spend flexibility (reduction rights), rate lock duration, successor model pricing, IP indemnification scope, SLA (if available for enterprise tier), and termination rights.
+This is a standalone vendor relationship requiring full vendor onboarding, security review, and legal negotiation.
+Key clauses to negotiate include training data opt-out scope, committed spend flexibility, rate lock duration, successor model pricing, IP indemnification scope, SLA, and termination rights.

 Contract ElementAzure OpenAIOpenAI DirectPractical Implication

-Agreement typeAzure service under EA/MCAStandalone MSA + Order FormAzure is faster if EA exists; OpenAI requires full vendor onboarding
+Agreement typeAzure service under EA/MCAStandalone MSA + Order FormAzure faster if EA exists; OpenAI requires full onboarding

-Data Processing AgreementMicrosoft DPA (comprehensive)OpenAI DPA (improving but less mature)Microsoft's DPA is more established and widely vetted
+Data Processing AgreementMicrosoft DPA (comprehensive)OpenAI DPA (improving but less mature)Microsoft's DPA more established and widely vetted

 Termination rightsPer Azure service terms (typically flexible)Negotiate: committed spend may limit early exitOpenAI committed spend deals can be harder to exit